halkadi/halkadi/README.md

 ## 🎓 Education

-- Currently pursuing PhD in Diabetes, Endocrinology, and Reproductive Biology
+- Currently pursuing a PhD in Diabetes, Endocrinology, and Reproductive Biology
-- MSc in Health Data Science for Applied Precision Medicine (2023)
+- MSc in Health Data Science for Applied Precision Medicine (2024)
 - MSc in Biotechnology / Bioinformatics (2021)
 - PhD in Biology / Clinical Laboratory Science (2018)
 - MSc in Biology / Clinical Laboratory Science (2012)
-- BSc in Medical Technology (2003)
+- BSc in Medical Technology (2008)
 ---

 ## 💼 Professional Experience